jsherman212/xnuspy/README.md

 to the kernel log about it if you compiled with `XNUSPY_DEBUG=1`).

 If this flavor returns an error, the target kernel function was not hooked.
-If you passed a non-NULL pointer for `arg3`, it may or may not have been initialized.
+If you passed a non-`NULL` pointer for `arg3`, it may or may not have been initialized.
 It's unsafe to use if it was.

 #### Errors Pertaining to `XNUSPY_REGISTER_DEATH_CALLBACK`